jrohatiner/angular7-NRWL-starter/README.md

-# Angular Core Workshop
+# Angular 7 NRWL Starter

-We are going to use the Angular CLI and NRWL Extensions extensively in the workshop to streamline development and free us up to focus on core concepts.
+Angular CLI and NRWL Extensions are used to streamline development.

 Follow the steps below to get started!

 ## Getting Started

-An Nx workspace is an Angular CLI project that has been enhanced to be enterprise ready.
-Being an Angular CLI project means it will be handy to have the Angular CLI installed globally, which can be done via npm or yarn as well.
+An Nx workspace is an Angular CLI project.
+Install the Angular CLI globally using npm or yarn.

 ```
 npm install -g @angular/cli